In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 Untangling responsibility for atrocities will be hugely complex, because the security forces are made up of diverse factions.
 Since the massacres, government restrictions have hindered access to the coast for journalists and others seeking to understand the events.

 Some victims are too traumatized to speak of their ordeal.
 Others share their experiences in a torrent of tears.
-A recurring theme: Unarmed individuals killed in a mix of extrajudicial executions and vindictive, sectarian violence.
+A recurring theme: unarmed individuals killed in a mix of extrajudicial executions and vindictive, sectarian violence.

 Many in the Alawite community are mulling leaving the country or have already done so.
 Few expect anyone to be held to account for the violence, though many allow that security has improved in recent days.